How to Choose Your Own Phone Number

 - Ask your current carrier.
-Even though most carriers have limited ability to search and choose custom numbers, it doesn’t hurt to try there first.
+Even though most carriers have limited ability to search and choose custom cell phone numbers, it doesn't hurt to try there first.
 You already have a relationship with them, so see what they have to offer.

-- Work with a phone-number provider.
+- Work with a phone-number service provider.
 Find a specialist like RingBoost who focuses solely on phone numbers.
 Phone number providers are typically agnostic to how you want your phone to ring.
-We’re not trying rush through the number selection process so you’ll sign up for a service plan.
+We're not trying rush through the number selection process so you'll sign up for a service plan.
 We have more resources for phone numbers than carriers do.
-We have access to literally millions of phone numbers based on our own inventory and relationships with two-dozen providers across the country.
-We can help you find one that isn’t just satisfactory, but is completely electrifying.
+We have access to literally millions of new phone numbers based on our own inventory and relationships with two-dozen providers across the country.
+We can help you find one that isn't just satisfactory, but is completely electrifying.

 - Decide how you want to activate it.
 Toll-free numbers require a ring-to number whereas local phone numbers can be ported out, signed up for a call-forwarding plan, or parked until you're ready to use it.

-Not all phone numbers are available – some have not been released yet and some may already be spoken for.
+Not all cell phone phone numbers are available - some have not been released yet and some may already be spoken for.
 If you have a very specific number in mind, but it is unavailable through both your carrier and a phone number provider, we recommend calling it.
 Whoever answers it might find less value in the number and be willing to part with it.
 Choosing your own phone number – whether it's a business phone number, a second phone number, or a cell phone number - is a powerful way to signal to the world that you are professional, thoughtful, and friendly.
 Follow the steps above, or start searching the RingBoost inventory to get yours today!

 So, What Are You Waiting For?